Location Tracking

 Your location data can reveal a lot about you: where you live, where you work, where you shop.
 It should be no surprise, then, that there is big demand for your location data.

+Geolocation can be incredibly useful for pro-consumer applications such as turn-by-turn directions and finding a nearby restaurant; however, all too often this information is secretly collected and shared by dozens if not hundreds of ad networks and data brokers with whom consumers have no relationship or even awareness.
 The location data market is a vast and multi-layered network of actors and technology.
 At one end is your phone, the source of much of the location data collected about you.
 Various entities collect the location data generated by your phone, including your telephone service provider, stores, adverting platforms, and phone apps.
 The collecting companies then sell your location data to aggregators, who then either package and resell the data to further brokers or sell data products directly to end users.
 Much of the location data market is centered around marketing analytics, but the government has also been a major purchaser of location data.

 Apps Are Tracking Your Every Move